-- □ Contact the Sexual Assault Response Coordinator (SARC) 24/7 DLA HQs SAPR 703-767-5141 or 703-767-2625 - □ Encourage the victim to seek help and information from the SARC. - □ DLA employees are strongly encouraged to report all incidents of sexual assault to the SARC and DLA OIG. - □ Take Care of the Victim's Needs - Ensure the SARC speaks with the victim (allow privacy to protect confidentiality) - Do not question the victim - Remind the victim not to eat, drink, use the restroom or do anything that may disrupt evidence collection - Please remember the medical well-being and safety of the victim are priority.
+Contact the Sayual Assault Response Coordinator (SARC) 24/7

+- ☐ Take Care of the Victim's Needs - Ensure the SARC speaks with the victim (allow privacy to protect confidentiality) - Do not question the victim - Remind the victim not to eat, drink, use the restroom or do anything that may disrupt evidence collection - Please remember the medical well-being and safety of the victim are priority.
 A victim can get medical treatment and still maintain their confidential options.

-Remember the following:
+☐ Remember the following: